jschuster/dotfiles/macos/README.md

 # Joachim Schuster's macOS defaults

-I provide here my own macOS defaults.
+`setdefaults.sh` contains the set of macOS default settings that I currently use.

-This makes it possible to perform all basic settings in one go, e.g. when reinstalling the system.
+Running that script applys the basic setup in one go, e.g. when reinstalling the system.

-Feel free to use them at your own risk.
+You are welcome to use the whole script or some of its ideas.
+Use them at your own risk.

-They are highly inspired from the following pages
+Also check these sites, for more inspiring ideas:
 * [macOS defaults list](https://macos-defaults.com) - Uncomplete list of macOS defaults commands with demos
 * [Mathias’s dotfiles](https://github.com/mathiasbynens/dotfiles) - see his [.macos](https://github.com/mathiasbynens/dotfiles/blob/main/.macos) file for further inspiration
 * [Cameron Little's dotfiles](https://github.com/apexskier/dotfiles) - see his great idea for [managing changing defaults](https://github.com/apexskier/dotfiles/blob/main/macos/defaults/README.md)